-In residential construction in North America, wood has long been a material of choice: abundant, readily available, flexible, and easily repairable, it is less expensive than steel and concrete, and is naturally an overwhelmingly popular material.
+In North America residential construction, wood has long been a material of choice: abundant, readily available, flexible, and easily repairable, it is less expensive than steel and concrete, and is naturally an overwhelmingly popular material.

 For some 40 years now, engineers and builders have had the choice between using traditional lumber or engineered wood for their construction.
 Now, in new residential buildings, more often than not, a combination of both is being used.